wp-plugins/events-made-easy/readme.txt

 = 1.0.12 =
 * Bugfix: the participant info was not correctly replaced in mails sent
 * Bugfix: make paypal work via https and HTTP/1.1
+* Bugfix: the CSS classes in the calendar indicating the weekday were wrong for days in the previous/next month

 = 1.0.11 =
 * Bugfix release: the list of participants was not shown anymore